madetech/learn/00-Setup-Workshop/README.md

 In order to compile source code you need some tools that will do compilation.

+While Ruby code isn't compiled, the most accepted way to install Ruby itself is to compile it from source.
+You will also find that homebrew needs to compile some things.

 On macOS the accepted way of doing this is by installing xcode

 `$ xcode-select --install`